czan/wingman/README.md

 Restartable exception handling for Clojure, allowing you to recover from exceptions without unwinding the stack.

 `dont-give-up` tries hard to interoperate with the existing JVM exception system, to enable code using restarts to easily interoperate with code that uses plain exceptions.
-Libraries writers can add restarts, and consumers can use try/catch without problems.
+Libraries writers can add restarts, and applications can ignore them (using try/catch as usual), or use them (by registering a handler and invoking restarts) as they see fit.

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.czan/dont-give-up.svg)](https://clojars.org/org.clojars.czan/dont-give-up)